conan-io/docs/server.rst

     $ pip install gunicorn

 - Run the server aplication with gunicorn.
-In the following example we will run server on port 9000 with 4 workers:
+In the following example we will run server on port 9300 with 4 workers and a timeout of 2 minutes (for big uploads/downloads):

 .. code-block:: bash

-    $ gunicorn -b 0.0.0.0:9000 -w 4 conans.server.server_launcher:app
+    $ gunicorn -b 0.0.0.0:9300 -w 4 -t 120 conans.server.server_launcher:app